 1. Put Your Nursing Shift in Perspective

-When putting your heart and soul into your emergency room nursing shift, it can be difficult to separate your work from your home life.
+When putting your heart and soul into your emergency room nursing shift, separating your work from your home life can be difficult.
 However, it's important to remind yourself that there is a separation.

 "Some suggestions are to mentally (or verbally) say goodbye to work as you leave," she says.
-"For instance, one might say goodbye patients, goodbye staff, I wish you well and will leave you here at the hospital in good hands until I return again."
+"For instance, one might say, goodbye patients, goodbye staff, I wish you well and will leave you here at the hospital in good hands until I return."

 This can also be a great tool for resetting in the middle of a nursing shift if the care of a particular patient has produced a negative outcome.
 A little controlled breathing can help you move past the impact and be ready for the other patients in your care.